The Human Condition

-Consequently this Youth Symposium will invite in addition to the course leaders also teachers and professionals in charge of High School and teacher training at Steiner Waldorf Schools worldwide, and academics who deal with these subjects.
-These experts will relate the human condition to the teaching traditions of the last hundred years.
+Consequently this Youth Symposium invited in addition to the course leaders also teachers and professionals in charge of High School and teacher training at Steiner Waldorf Schools worldwide, and academics who deal with these subjects.
+These experts related the human condition to the teaching traditions of the last hundred years.

-The conference venue will be documenta-Halle in Kassel, Germany.
+The conference venue was documenta-Halle in Kassel, Germany.